elisteam/yii2-cronjobs/README.md

 This extension is based on [this](https://github.com/Yiivgeny/Yii-PHPDocCrontab).
 Thanks [Yiivgeny](https://github.com/Yiivgeny).

-But with a few changes:
+And next, [Denis](https://github.com/DenisOgr) has adapted it for yii2.
+I was only updated it for my needs and continue developing.

+Changes from origin:
 - Work with yii2
 - Set config in params (not in phpDocs).

-I transfer ​​settings of crontab in local settings(params) configuration, so that the application can be run on different servers with different sets of crontab.
+[Denis](https://github.com/DenisOgr) transfer ​​settings of crontab in local settings(params) configuration, so that the application can be run on different servers with different sets of crontab.

 Installation
 ------------